Public Info

 Working Conditions

-• This position operates in an outpatient office setting.
-Working spaces will include consult rooms, procedure rooms and a recovery room.
+• This position operates in an outpatient office Working spaces will include consult rooms, procedure rooms and a recovery room.

 • OSHA Blood borne Pathogen Exposure Determination: Based on the OSHA guidelines for protection against occupational exposure to hepatitis B virus (HBV) and human immunodeficiency virus (HlV), this position includes tasks that involve exposure to blood, body fluids, and tissues.